Cool Old Games

 Introduction

 Demon Patience, also known as Canfield Solitaire in the United States, is a patience game that grew to popularity in the United Kingdom.
-Like all patience games, Canfield is designed to be a single-player game which is used as a “time-waster” or a way to spend time doing something fun and challenging while waiting.
+Like all patience games, Canfield is designed to be a single-player game that is used as a “time-waster” or a way to spend time doing something fun and challenging while waiting.

 Canfield came to the United States in the 20s, and grew to popularity under its American name.